iredmail/docs/en_US/ee/0-ee.ad.md

 Please login to EE as global admin, then click `Account Resource` on left sidebar, it shows you supported server types.

+Currently only AD is supported, [contact us](https://www.iredmail.org/contact.html) if you need to support other servers.

 ![](./images/ee/account-resource/account-resource.png){: width="800px" }

-Click the Active Directory icon to add AD as account resource.
+Click the Active Directory icon to add AD for account replication.

 ![](./images/ee/account-resource/ad-connection.png){: width="800px" }
 ![](./images/ee/account-resource/ad-replication.png){: width="800px" }